This post may contain affiliate links. Please see my disclosure page to learn more.

 Make the Ube Cheesecake Filling

-Add eggs one at a time, beating well after each addition.
-Add the vanilla extract.
-Pour the filling to the prepared crust and bake at 350 F for 20-25 minutes or until the center is almost set.
-Let ube cheesecake cool and chill in the fridge for 6-8 hours.
+- Add eggs one at a time, beating well after each addition.
+Add the ube extract.
+Pour the filling into the prepared crust and bake at 350 F for 40 minutes or until the center is almost set.
+Let ube cheesecake cool and chill in the fridge for 6-8 hours before slicing.